-Community Development Block Grant (CDBG) Allocation Categories Percentage of Program Income Notes County Sponsored Projects, Countywide/Unincorporated Area Projects, City/Town Projects 80% of program income from all CDBG funded projects will be expended pursuant to priorities set in the annual Action Plan.
+CDBG Allocation Categories Percentage of Program Income Notes County Sponsored Projects, Countywide/Unincorporated Area Projects, City/Town Projects 80% 80% of program income from all CDBG funded projects will be expended pursuant to priorities set in the annual Action Plan.
 Use of program income may be subject to an Action Plan Amendment.
 Any reprogrammed funds will be expended pursuant to priorities set in the annual Action Plan.
 Use of reprogrammed funds may be subject to an Action Plan amendment.
-If the amendment to the Action Plan is substantial, as defined in the Commission's Citizen Participation Plan, it is subject to Board of Supervisors approval following a recommendation from the Cities and Towns Advisory Committee and the Community Development Committee.
+If the amendment to the Action Plan is substantial, as defined in the Commission's Citizen Participation Plan, it is subject to Board of Supervisors approval following a recommendation from the CTAC and the CD Committee.
 Program Administration Up to 20% Percentage limited by CDBG federal regulations.
-Commission will use up to twenty percent of CDBG program income for program administration.
+Commission will use up to twenty percent of current year CDBG program income for program administration.